7 Signs You Need Methylation Support

-Many people haven’t even heard the word methylation, yet it’s one of the most important biochemical processes happening continually in nearly every one of our cells..
+Many people haven’t even heard the word methylation.
+Yet it’s one of the most important biochemical processes happening continually in nearly every one of your cells.

-Down at the cellular level, methylation is simply the addition of a tiny molecule called a methyl group (CH3) to another molecule which ‘activates’ the receiving molecule.
+Down at the cellular level, methylation is simply the addition of a tiny molecule called a methyl group (CH3) to another molecule.
+This effectively ‘activates’ the receiving molecule.
 The body’s main methyl donor is SAMe (S-adenosylmethionine).
 SAMe travels around the body, giving methyl groups to molecules in need.
 Once activated, these molecules can now perform their jobs of keeping our body systems running smoothly.

-Another example of methylation is the addition of a methyl group to homocysteine (a marker of inflammation and cardiovascular disease) to convert it into methionine, a harmless amino acid.
-Moreover, the addition and removal of methyl groups to and from DNA are responsible for turning genes on and off.
+Here’s another common example of methylation: the addition of a methyl group to homocysteine (a marker of inflammation and cardiovascular disease).
+Adding a methyl group converts homocysteine into methionine, a harmless amino acid.
+Moreover, the addition and removal of methyl groups to and from DNA is responsible for turning genes on and off.
 As you can see, we need our methylation firing on all cylinders for our bodies to function optimally!

 Why is Methylation Important?

-Proper methylation is essential for life and is involved in many functions in the body such as:
+Proper methylation is essential for life.
+Methylation is involved in many important body functions: